DataDevils/DataBootCamp/docs/Streamflow_Task1.md

   * Select the entire Confidence column.
   * With the **Home** menu active, select **Sort & Filter**>**Filter** (from the **Editing** panel)

 You'll now see that the header cell has a dropdown arrow.
 Click this arrow and it will list all the unique values, and you'll see that our data indeed has three values, but they are slightly different than what was listed in the metadata.
-They are: **A**, **A:e**, and **P**.
+They are: **A** and **A:e**.

 Now to create the table listing how many records are associated with these three values.
 The `countif` tool is useful here.

 * **Create a table listing the number of records associated with each Confidence code using COUNTIF**
   * Somewhere in your EDA worksheet, create two header cells: `Confidence code` and `Count`.
-  * Under the `Confidence Code` header cell, enter three label cells, one for each confidence code: `A`, `A:e`, and `P`,
+  * Under the `Confidence Code` header cell, enter three label cells, one for each confidence code: `A` and `A:e`.
   * To the left of each label cell, start typing the formula `=countif(`
   * To specify the *range* portion of this formula, select the top data cell in the Confidence column (E2), and then press `shift`+ `ctrl`+`↓`.
 (It should result in `E2:E31778`)
   * To specify the *criteria* portion of the formula, select the label cell containing the confidence code you want to count.
 This should be immediately to the left of the cell into which you are typing the formula.
 The value for `A` should be `31601`.